hopkinsbowman78/music_and_mental_health/Heather/Heather_README.md

 # Project 1

 For Project 1, I worked with a team to find and analyze a dataset of our choice.
+We chose to explore Mental Health and Music.
+People working in tech are often at their desks for extended amounts of time.
+We explored  how this trend correlates with mental health.
+We examined the data collected through surveys and searched for trends.
+We wanted to find out if there is a link between mental health and companies that offer wellness programs.
+We examined such questions as: What do the results show you about the state of mental health in tech?
+Can you suggest steps that companies can take to help their employees?

+Music therapy, or MT, is the use of music to improve an individual's stress, mood, and overall mental health.
+MT is also recognized as an evidence-based practice, using music as a catalyst for "happy" hormones such as oxytocin.

+However, MT employs a wide range of different genres, varying from one organization to the next.

+The MxMH dataset aims to identify what, if any, correlations exist between an individual's music taste and their self-reported mental health.
+Ideally, these findings could contribute to a more informed application of MT or simply provide interesting sights about the mind.

 ## Synopsis of Process